angushyx/angushyx/README.md

 # Hey There 👋  I'm Anugs

 👀 I’m interested in reading diving and exploring new things
-✨ Currtntly development tools (React.js、node.js、boostrap5 )
+✨ Currtntly development tools (React.js、node.js、boostrap5、Next.js、typeScript、tailwindcss、Docker、 AWS )
-🌱 I’m currently learning coding ( Next.js、typeScript、tailwindcss、Docker、 AWS )
+🌱 I’m currently learning coding ( React Native )
 📫 You can reach me by mailing to sickmi14798@gmail.com
 💞️ If you're looking for more about me, just take a look at my [blog](https://medium.com/@sickmi14798).
 I currently start a blog, writting about code learning.